Delay-Based Back-Pressure Scheduling in Multihop Wireless Networks: Delay-based Back-Pressure Algorithm

 initially holds for all $(\sk)$ at time slot 0, then the inequality holds for all time slot $t\ge0$.
 This further leads to

-for all (scaled) time $t\ge0$, in the fluid limits, since $\frac{1} {\xnj} B^{(\xnj)}_{\sk}(\xnj t) \rightarrow$ $0$, as $\xnj \rightarrow \infty$, otherwise we will arrive a contradiction to the fact that the arrival process satisfies the Strong Law of Large Numbers.
-Recall that we assume that all queues on each route are empty, except for the first queue at time slot 0, then (\ref{eq:wdcon}) and (\ref{eq:fluidwcon}) follow.
+for all (scaled) time $t\ge0$, in the fluid limits, from the convergence of (\ref{eq:fluid_w})} and that $\frac{1} {\xnj} B^{(\xnj)}_{\sk}(\xnj t) \rightarrow$ $0$, as $\xnj \rightarrow \infty$ (otherwise we will arrive a contradiction with the assumption on the arrival process, i.e., it satisfies the Strong Law of Large Numbers).
+Recall that we assume that all queues on each route are empty at time slot 0, except for the first queue, then (\ref{eq:wdcon}) and (\ref{eq:fluidwcon}) follow.